PX4/PX4-user_guide/en/assembly/quick_start_pixhawk4.md

 The instructions below show how to connect the different types of receivers to *Pixhawk 4*:

-- Spektrum/DSM or S.BUS receivers must connect to the **DSM/SBUS RC** input.
+- Spektrum/DSM or S.BUS receivers connect to the **DSM/SBUS RC** input.

   ![Pixhawk 4 - Radio port for Spektrum receivers](../../assets/flight_controller/pixhawk4/pixhawk4_receiver_sbus.png)

-- PPM must connect to the **PPM RC** input port.
+- PPM receivers connect to the **PPM RC** input port.

  ![Pixhawk 4 - Radio port for PPM receivers](../../images/pixhawk_4_receiver_ppm.png)

-- PWM receivers must connect to the **PPM RC** input port via a PPM encoder [like this one](http://www.getfpv.com/radios/radio-accessories/holybro-ppm-encoder-module.html) (PPM receivers use a single signal wire for all channels, while PWM receivers have an individual wire for each channel).
+- PPM and PWM receivers that have an *individual wire for each channel* must connect to the **PPM RC** port *via a PPM encoder* [like this one](http://www.getfpv.com/radios/radio-accessories/holybro-ppm-encoder-module.html) (PPM-Sum receivers use a single signal wire for all channels).

 For more information about selecting a radio system, receiver compatibility, and binding your transmitter/receiver pair, see: [Remote Control Transmitters & Receivers](../getting_started/rc_transmitter_receiver.md).